DhineshAJ/Dagger2/README.md

-# A small Android sample demonstrates MVP (Model-View-Presenter) pattern and Dagger2
+# An Android sample to demonstrate MVP (Model-View-Presenter) pattern and Dagger2